 When a dentist tells a patient they'll probably need a root canal treatment, a common answer is: "What are some alternatives to the root canal?
-"Many patients are anxious and apprehensive about having a root canal, so the question arises whether it is the most efficient way to treat a dying tooth.
+"Many people are concerned and worried about getting a root canal, so the question arises whether it is the most appropriate way to cure a dying tooth".

 Let's look at why patients can need a root canal treatment, what are some alternatives and how successful each is.

 A root canal has the function of reducing pain and protecting an infected and dying tooth.
 Inside a tooth the living tissue is called pulp and keeps the tooth healthy and alive.
 If the pulp gets inflamed or infected, it may need to be removed to save the tooth.
 And that can be because of: